FeatherAndScale/LocalSettings/README.md

 ### Environment Variables
-Any process, user or machine Environment Variable can be used as a setting.
-You can set a user Environment Variable with the following PowerShell command.
+Any Process, User or Machine Environment Variable can be used as a setting.
+You can set a User Environment Variable with the following PowerShell command.
-You must restart any process that needs to access the variable before using.
+You must restart any process that needs to access the variable before use.

 ```PowerShell
     [Environment]::SetEnvironmentVariable("YourEnvVarName", "YourEnvVarSetting", "User")